Subscribe To This Site

 More than 1000 motorists were caught speeding in Suffolk in just a two week period.
 In the same month, also in Suffolk, nine school children were injured when a car ploughed into them while they were walking along a pavement.

-This article takes a look at a relatively new initiative to help tame the car and give the streets back to the people: naked streets.
+This article takes a look at an initiative to help tame the car and give the streets back to the people: naked streets.
 Read on for an explanation of the idea behind naked streets and a look at how they could help revolutionise our towns and cities.

 Responsible car ownership